 Then, everything is about using different permutations and combinations to find the best result from your campaign.

-You can do A/B testing with everything ranging from changing different subject lines to email contents.
+You can do A/B testing with everything ranging from changing different subject lines to email content.

 Email marketing platforms will give you elaborate data through their dashboard that helps you understand things at once.